picturestone/martes-backend/README.md

 ## Available tests

 All available tests and their corresponding key can be found in `src/models/testtype.ts`.
 The parameters for each test can be found in `src/models/testparameters`.
+In general, tests assume that you want to restrict a right, so if the authorization test is able to send and receive something on the specified topic it failes because the test assumes that you want to make sure that noone can just send and receive on the topic.

 The following tests and required parameters are implemented: